 Recommended Reading: August

 I love a book list – hello, I work in publishing!
 But I especially love recommendations from voracious readers.
-Since I consider myself a voracious reader I thought I would create a reading list for the month of August.
+Since I consider myself a voracious reader I thought I would create a recommended reading list for the month of August.

 This does not mean ‘Summer reads’ – although a lot of these are – but some genuine recommendations I would offer friends and family right now if they said ‘I need a good book’.

 Jump on it!
 And feel free to recommend some books to me in the comments.

 Our Stop by Laura Jane Williams